 The relationship that we have with our mothers–as well as our fathers–translates into so many areas of our adulthood, it’s insane.

-These relationships impacts our self-image, our emotional well-being, our romantic attachment styles, and our abilities to relate to other.
+These relationships impact our self-image, our emotional well-being, our romantic attachment styles, and our abilities to relate to other.

 The trauma that surrounds an emotional unhealthy or toxic relationship is one that stealthily eats at our confidence, self view, and ultimately the way we view our lives, if it goes unaddressed.

-However, there are many factors that we as a black community have to struggle with that stops us from examining and healing our own traumas that hinders the growth of a new generation.
+However, there are many factors that we as a black community have to struggle with that stops us from examining and healing our own traumas.
+This hinders the growth of a new generation.

 There are way too many narratives that cloak the realities of pain that we as black people and especially black women face.

-When we are children we all need a certain level of healthy emotional support and connection to develop healthy ties and emotional boundaries in our adult life.
+When we are children, we all need a certain level of healthy emotional support.

 However, in certain parts of black culture being open and vulnerable is often something that is not taught.
-This is due to the fact, that they have never been taught themselves, whether it’s because emotional expression wasn’t encouraged by their own parents or their parents weren’t available to have this level of support in their own childhoods.
+This is due to the fact, that they’re trying to pay the bills, overwhelmed with their work lives, and have never been able to reflect on these things themselves.

 In homes that don’t have healthy emotional encouragement, there is seldom expression of emotion that isn’t met with some form of dismissal or invalidation for feeling the emotion in the first place.
 A home may feel cold or full of tension.
 There may be feelings of walking on eggshells to not disturb any kind of peace or feeling scared of your mother.